newearthmartin/django-opennode/README.md

 ### Signal:

-Subscribe to `opennode.signals.opennode_charge_event_received` to be notified of opennode charges.
+Subscribe to `opennode.signals.opennode_charge_event_received` to be notified of opennode webhook events.

 ```python
 from django.dispatch import receiver